Access to microdata

-Public Use Files (PUF) contain absolutely anonymised microdata – and.
+Public Use Files (PUF) are absolutely anonymised microdata .
 Because of the strong anonymization, only selected variables are available.
 Variables with a high degree of subject-related detail are aggregated.
-Detailed regional breakdowns can usually not be made on the basis of Public Use Files.
+Detailed regional breakdowns can usually not be made based on Public Use Files.
 PUF can be downloaded for free after a succesful registration.
 You can find an overview of all available PUF on the summary page.

-PUF are offered for the analysis programs SAS, SPSS and Stata or are provided with the according input routines.
+PUF are available for the analysis programs SAS, SPSS and Stata or are provided with the according input routines.
 Their use is not bound to a specific place of use.

 The Research Data Centres of the Federal Statistical Office and the Statistical Offices of the federal states encourage the use of official microdata in university teaching.
 Thus, they offer Campus Files which are designed specifically for teaching.
 They contain absolutely anonymised microdata – which students can use to acquire methodological knowledge and gain first experiences in analysing official microdata.